uma-pi1/GraSH/README.md

-# GraSH: Knowledge Graph Successive Halving
+# GraSH: Successive Halving for Knowledge Graphs

 This is the code and configuration accompanying the paper ["Start Small, Think Big: On Hyperparameter Optimization for Large-Scale Knowledge Graph Embeddings"](tbd.).